splitio/metadata-resource/README.md

 As Concourse [documentation](http://concourse.ci/implementing-resources.html#resource-metadata) states, **avoid using this for versioning**.
 Use the [semver resource](https://github.com/concourse/semver-resource) instead.

-## Behavior
-:warning: Since 2.0.0 a **put** step has to used instead of a get to fix [this issue](https://github.com/olhtbr/metadata-resource/issues/1).
-If you want the old behaviour, use version 1.0.0 of this resource. :warning:

 ### `check`: Not used
 Always emits an empty version.